On Realistic Target Coverage by Autonomous Drones: Drone Placement: the Solver

+Our objective is to identify candidate locations that comprehensively represent the search space through spatial subdivisions based on target, obstacle, and camera constraints.

-\textbf{Covering a set of targets using a single camera:} For a single camera to cover three or more targets, the camera must fall in the IA of all of their CPFs and outside some of their AOV circles.
-It is clear that any computation on the power set of $\mathcal{T}$, examining all possible subsets to generate all possible IAs, would take an exponential number of steps.
-We avoid this explicit paradigm of enumerating IAs as solution regions, and only compute discrete representatives of these region.
+Per Section~\ref{sec:cov}, for a single camera to cover three or more targets, the camera must fall in the IA of all of their CPFs and outside some of their AOV circles.
+It is clear that any computation on the power set of $\mathcal{T}$, examining all subsets to generate all possible IAs, would take an exponential number of steps.
+We avoid this paradigm of enumerating IAs explicitly, and only compute discrete representatives for them.

-\textbf{Discrete representation of the search space:} The representatives we compute are the intersection points of the various boundaries delimiting such solution regions.
-We use $\mathcal{P}$ to denote the set of all such points.
-Note that the vertices of the solution region for any subset of targets are either critical points of a CPF, intersection points between CPFs, or intersection points between CPFs and AOV circles.
-We prove that the set of intersection points of the geometric coverage constraints, computed pairwise, contain at least one representative that can cover any feasible subset of targets.
+The representatives we compute are the intersection points of the geometric coverage constraints.
+Note that the vertices along the boundary of any potential region for camera placement to cover a given subset of targets are either critical points of a CPF, intersection points between CPFs, or intersection points between CPFs and AOV circles; we use $\mathcal{P}$ to denote the set of all such vertices.
+We prove that $\mathcal{P}$ is a comprehensive representation.